 The prestigious Lecture, which embodies the Spirit of Cricket, will return after a hiatus in 2020 due to the Covid-19 pandemic.
 Fry will be the 20th speaker and the second non-cricketing personality to deliver the oration, following Archbishop Desmond Tutu’s memorable, impassioned contribution in 2008.

 Fry is best known for his work on screen as an award-winning and renowned actor, host and presenter.
 He is also a bestselling author, with works including four novels and three volumes of autobiography.
 Stephen is also an advocate for mental health and is President of Mind, the mental health charity.

-It has also been announced today that Kumar Sangakkara and Kate Cross will form part of a panel discussion with Fry, which will be hosted by broadcaster Mark Nicholas and will follow the Lecture.
+MCC President Clare Connor and England cricketer Kate Cross will form part of a panel discussion with Fry, which will be hosted by broadcaster Mark Nicholas and will follow the Lecture.